Position

 • Collaborate with cross-functional teams to define, design, and ship new features.

-• Debug and troubleshoot software issues.
+• Debug and troubleshoot existing software to identify and resolve issues.

-• Participate in code reviews and contribute to team knowledge sharing.
+• Participate in code reviews and contribute to the continuous improvement of coding standards.

 Qualifications